jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

     Method VPP: Install `intel-media-va-driver-non-free` 20.1 and `jellyfin-ffmpeg` 4.3.1-4 or newer.

    > [!NOTE]
-   > Tone mapping on Intel VAAPI and QSV needs an iGPU that supports 10-bit decoding, such as i3-7100 and J4105.
+   > Tone mapping on Intel VA-API and QSV needs an iGPU that supports 10-bit decoding, such as i3-7100 and J4105.
    > Do not use the `intel-opencl-icd` package from the repository since they were not build with RELEASE_WITH_REGKEYS enabled for P010 pixel interop flags.

 3. Check the OpenCL device status.
 You will see corresponding vendor name if it goes well.